-N. Contingent Liability
+O. Contingent Liability

-The flooring of the fire station owned by Philomath Fire and Rescue has been determined to contain asbestos.
-The District has not completed an environmental assessment of the impact, nor has an active remediation system been established.
-The site has, however, been reported to the Department of Environmental Quality.
-The District's ultimate liability is undetermined at this time.
+The flooring of the fire station owned by Philomath Fire and Rescue was determined to contain asbestos.
+The District did not complete an environmental assessment of the impact, but did report the site to the Department of Environmental Quality.
+The floor was remediated during the year ended June 30, 2016 as part of the seismic retrofit work being performed.

-O. Subsequent Events
+P. Subsequent Events

-Management has evaluated subsequent events through January 15, 2016, which was the date that the financial statements were available to be issued.
+Management has evaluated subsequent events through December 5, 2016, which was the date that the financial statements were available to be issued.